ResearchObject/runcrate/CONTRIBUTING.rst

 Contributing
 ============

-runcrate is open source software distributed under the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
+Runcrate is open source software distributed under the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
 Contributions are welcome, but please read this guide first.
 Submitted contributions are assumed to be covered by section 5 of the license.

 Initial setup